 Last updated on February 25, 2023 by Wandering our World

-We’ll show you which has the better beaches, activities, nightlife, which is better for families, couples and lots more.
-All to help you make the right decision!
+Below we’ll go over all of the key differences, as well as show you which has the better beaches, activities, nightlife, which is better for families and lots more.
+Let’s get started!

 - A Quick Overview

 - Which Is Better For Nightlife?

 - Which Is Better For Hiking & Nature?

 - Where To Stay According To Your Budget